0xGoerliMainnet/whitepaper_Entrypoint-erc4337/WP.md

-1. EP's integration with the ATOM Economic Zone will diversify Cosmos Hub's revenue streams, adding to earnings derived from: Neutron (running dApps) , Stride  (LSD products) as well as Duality (DEX) by introducing a fourth, DeFi-derived income stream.  \
+1. EP's integration with the ATOM Economic Zone will diversify Cosmos Hub's revenue streams, adding to earnings derived from: Neutron (running dApps) , Stride  (LSD products) as well as Duality (DEX) by introducing a fourth, DeFi-derived income stream.

-2. EP aims to provide quality collateral in the form of index tokens for DeFi primitives, such as credit protocols and secondary markets, currently missing within the AEZ and the broader Cosmos ecosystem—potentially boosting productive credit issuance and growth within the Cosmos ecosystem. \
+2. EP aims to provide quality collateral in the form of index tokens for DeFi primitives, such as credit protocols and secondary markets, currently missing within the AEZ and the broader Cosmos ecosystem—potentially boosting productive credit issuance and growth within the Cosmos ecosystem.

-3. As EP’s Total Value Locked (TVL) grows, so too will ATOM's secured value increase, thus increasing the importance of the Cosmos Hub in the internet of blockchains. \
+3. An intuitive user experience through EP will facilitate the entry of liquidity into the ecosystem.
+As EP’s Total Value Locked (TVL) grows, so too will ATOM's secured value increase, thus increasing the importance of the Cosmos Hub in the internet of blockchains.

-4. Alignment and collaboration between EP and Cosmos' technically competent community could expedite development of tools and infrastructure for a thriving AEZ. \
+4. Alignment and collaboration between EP and Cosmos' technically competent community could expedite development of tools and infrastructure for a thriving AEZ.

-5. As EP implements and evolves its governance structures and the associated technology, the experience will flow upstream to benefit the Hub's coordination efforts as it evolves into the main coordination platform within the Cosmos ecosystem. \
+5. As EP implements and evolves its governance structures and the associated technology, the experience will flow upstream to benefit the Hub's coordination efforts as it evolves into the main coordination platform within the Cosmos ecosystem.

-6. EP plans to launch Cosmos-centric products like the Cosmos Index Vault, aiming to provide simple user onboarding into the AEZ, foster growth and extend Cosmos' influence across the blockchain industry. \
+6. EP plans to launch Cosmos-centric products like the Cosmos Index Vault, aiming to provide simple user onboarding into the AEZ, foster growth and extend Cosmos' influence across the blockchain industry.

 7. As EP seeks regulation, it'll enhance Cosmos Hub's visibility amongst new DeFi and Web3 users, broadening its user base.